hiker/PSyclone/doc/distributed_memory.rst

 memory code runs correctly.
 For example, a stencil operation will require halo exchanges between the different processes.

-The burdon of correctly placing distributed memory communication calls has traditionally been born by the user.
-However, PSyclone is able to determine these within the PSy-layer, thereby freeing the user from this responsibility.
+The burden of correctly placing distributed memory communication calls has traditionally been born by the user.
+However, PSyclone is able to determine the placing of these within the PSy-layer, thereby freeing the user from this responsibility.
 Thus, the Algorithm and Kernel code remain the same, irrespective of whether the target architecture does or does not require a distributed memory solution.

 Performance
 -----------